laurelherting/lmh-headspace/AWS/examTips.md

       Inspects EC2 instances for vulnurabilities
     AWS Trusted Advisor:
-      Inspects your AWS Account as a whole (not just EC2) Does more than security checks:
+      Inspects your AWS Account as a whole (not just EC2)
+      example: implement automated service that will scan AWS environment to improve security and reduce costs Does more than security checks:
       Cost Optimization
       Performance